Log data out-the-box. Standalone. Link your CAN bus to your server in <2 mins

 In most use cases, the device will be continuously connected to your server - meaning that whenever a new log file is available on the SD card, it will be immediately uploaded to your server.
 Further, if the device is outside coverage for an extended period, no data is lost as the device simply accumulates log files on the 8-32 GB SD card during this period.
 When it returns to cellular coverage, the log files are offloaded in chronological order.

-If you do not have a preferred SIM card provider, you can optionally consider the included global Twilio 'Super SIM' that ships with the device.
-This SIM card can be activated upon reception, allowing you to create an account with Twilio and handle your data transfer subscriptions through them.
-Twilio is a global provider, specializing in IoT SIM solutions with high performance.
+If you do not have a preferred SIM card provider, you can optionally consider the included global 'Super SIM' that ships with the device.
+This SIM card can be activated upon reception, allowing you to create an account with KORE and handle your data transfer subscriptions through them.
+KORE is a global provider, specializing in IoT SIM solutions with high performance.
 Further, due to the global CANedge3 volume, you'll benefit from 90% reduced data transfer rates - even if you only deploy one CANedge3.

 The best solution depends on your use case - if any questions, contact us.